K1297/Blockwave/README.md

 **Creating Events**

-To create a new event, the contract owner can call the createEvent function.
+To create a new event, the contract owner can call the **`createEvent function`**.
 This function takes the following parameters:
 * _eventId: the ID of the event to be created
 * _totalTickets: the total number of tickets available for the event